-Motif’s lead drug Iclaprim is one of the next-generation of antibiotics and it will be used, initially at least, to treat acute bacterial skin and skin structure infections.
+Iclaprim is one of the next-generation of antibiotics and it will be used to treat cystic fibrosis sufferers who have contracted staphylococcus aureus pneumonia.

 Axcess is an “Internet of Things” play with a focus on security solutions. provides what it calls micro-wireless system solutions for real-time business activity monitoring and control, whether it be guarding access to the front door or tracking how long individuals spend in a particular part of the building.

 Firestar’s software addresses the increasingly important electronic information exchange market.

 PrivateMarkets offers an internet-based marketplace that links together a network of potential buyers and sellers who trade specific physical commodities – a virtual private market, if you will.

 WellGen’s brief is to discover and develop medical foods for inflammation-based diseases using natural products that are safe.

 Motif and Polarean are the two main areas of focus at the moment, however, and Amphion has said their performance will have a significant impact on its own